 Today we have a guest post from Dr. Ryan Streight of Craig & Streight Orthodontics.
 His practice has offices in Oklahoma City, Mustang and Norman, Oklahoma.
 Dr. Streight is a friend and fellow orthodontist who will be talking about the age kids should first see an orthodontist for an assessment.

 Thanks for inviting me to post on your blog, Dr. Khanna!
 I know a question I hear fairly often at my own practice and I’m sure you do as well is: What age should my child visit an orthodontist?
 Well, the American Association of Orthodontists recommends kids see an orthodontist for a check-up no later than age seven.
-While that may seem pretty young, there are a number of reasons why this early evaluation is important.
+While that may seem pretty young, there are a number of reasons why this early evaluation is necessary.

 Why Should Kids Have an Orthodontic Evaluation at Age Seven?